ratawfiq/SoftwareEngineer/README.md

 Need to get google API check to work.
 Goal is to send a warning, but allow the user to make the account.
 Need to put call in to store data into database.

+v1.4 - 11/14/18 - Qian：

+	1) in the 'menu' page, change the selection box back to type in box
+	2) fixed the sum price calculation
+	3) added the function, as long as the customer clicks the 'edit order', page go back to menu page and show the previous food qty which customer selected
+	4) add the view menu page
+	5) fixed the bug on the landing page
+	6) [TO BE FIXED] reformat the confirmation page, it is too ugly now
+	7) [TO BE FIXED] update the estimate function in the confirmation page.
+It is just a static display now.